analiceme/hephaestus/README.md

 If the servers will be running on the same machine as Mapa76, you don't need to change anything.

-### Install Aeoluos dependencies

-Just follow the instructions [here](https://github.com/hhba/mapa76/blob/master/aeolus/README.md).

 ## Up and Running

-You will need to run the aeolus file watcher:

-    $ cd aeolus
-    $ grunt w

-Fire Rails app:

-    $ cd aphrodite
-    $ rails s

-To start workers for document processing, you need to run at least one Resque
-worker:

     $ cd hephaestus
     $ QUEUE=* bundle exec rake resque:work